isacaraujo/php-mobile-purchases-validator/README.md

 $ php composer.phar install
 ```

-Edit the file `config.xml` with info the info of your project, following this requirements:
+Edit the file `config.xml` with info of your project, following this requirements:

- - For get Google refresh_token, you must to go to [Google Console](https://developers.google.com/android-publisher/authorization) and follow the instructions:
+ - For get Google refresh_token, you must to go to [Google Console](https://developers.google.com/android-publisher/authorization) and follow the instructions.
  - Also you must to setup the apple environment, according with [Apple Requirements](https://developer.apple.com/library/ios/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html).

 ### Example of config.xml file: